 If you imbibe too often or are dependent on alcohol, this could be a reason for no sexual desire.

 Now that you know the leading causes of low libido and poor sex in marriage, it’s time to do something about it.
-If you are suffering from the effects of lack of sex in marriage, don’t leave your partner, or your doctor, in the dark!
+If you are suffering from the effects of lack of sex in marriage, don’t leave your partner or doctor in the dark!

-You can’t fix something if you aren’t open and honest about what the problem is.
-One of the first things you need to do with your spouse if you have no sex drive is talking to them about it.
+You can’t fix something if you aren’t open and honest about the problem.
+One of the first things you need to do with your spouse if you have no sex drive is to talk to them about it.

-It may be uncomfortable, but if you do not address the issue, you are leaving your partner to wonder if you are no longer attracted to them or if you’re having an affair.
+It may be uncomfortable, but if you do not address the issue, you are leaving your partner to wonder if you are no longer attracted to them or are having an affair.

 But, many couples have benefited from seeking counseling regarding their sex life.
-A counselor may be able to identify the problem behind sexual dysfunctions or low libidos, especially if the problem is emotional in nature.
+A counselor may be able to identify the problem behind sexual dysfunctions or low libidos, especially if the problem is emotional.

-One of the problems that contribute to having no sex drive with your spouse is feeling emotionally distant.
+One problem contributing to having no sex drive with your spouse is feeling emotionally distant.